 Note: Activities are subject to change based on availability.

-At Experience we make sure everything is covered – from housing to technology and beyond – to provide the best experience for our students.
+At Experience we make sure everything is covered – from housing to technology and beyond – to provide the best experience for our travelers.

-Interactive learning experiences designed to expand educational and career goals.
+Interactive learning experiences designed to expand global and cultural awareness.

-Advanced student security software that integrates geofencing, logistics, communication and more optimized safety features.
+Advanced group travel software that integrates geofencing, logistics, communication and more optimized safety features.

-Dedicated 24/7 staff availability, supporting students every step of the way.
+Dedicated 24/7 staff availability, supporting travelers every step of the way.